open-education-api/open-education-api.github.io/technical/data-minimization.md

-# Data minimization and security
+# Data minimisation and security
-The API follows the principle of data minimization, a key privacy requirement, ensuring that only the minimum necessary (personal) data is shared with each API client.
+The API follows the principle of data minimisation, a key privacy requirement, ensuring that only the minimum necessary (personal) data is shared with each API client.
 This approach protects sensitive information.
 This provides users of the specification to retain control on what information they want to share with the API clients.
-Within the standard there are two incentives to do data minimization:
+Within the standard there are two incentives to do data minimisation:
 A. Security & privacy reasons: In this case the client of the API should not have access to all or specific data within the API.
 This is API security and requires 'server-controlled access enforcement'.
 B. Data-usage-optimization: In this case the client of the API does have access to all data within the API, but is not interested in all information with every API call and it is not necessary to transmit all the data.
 This can be solved via Field selection.